 These ‘Brushing Teeth’ charts are an instant downloadable printable, available in 4 different colours.
 They are editable so you can type your child’s name onto the chart.
 Click here to visit shop to download.

-and make sure the bathroom is left tidy, towels hung up etc. I laminated the set of 4 bathroom prints to add some colour into the bathroom, also a great reminder for the kids… brush your teeth, care for your skin, hang your towel and wash your hands.
+They make sure the bathroom is left tidy, towels hung up etc. I laminated the set of 4 bathroom prints to add some colour into the bathroom, which is also a great reminder for the kids… brush your teeth, care for your skin, hang your towel and wash your hands.

 After I drop the kids to school I do a workout with my trainer (two-three times a week).

 and then come home, shower and work on the blog.
-I work on the blog each weekday between 10.30-3pm each day.
+I work on the blog each weekday between 10.30-3pm.

 That’s how our school mornings run.
 All this happens within an hour easily and without rushing.
 The kids don’t watch TV before school and I think this really helps to make sure they are ready on time.